roobscoob/among-us-protocol/07_miscellaneous/03_reading_the_client_version.md

 The values `year`, `month`, `day`, and `revision` are all hardcoded values within the game and are all reflected in the top-left corner of the screen.

-To reverse the encoded version into a format similar to the one displayed in-game, use a method similar to the following:
+To reverse the encoded version into a format like the one displayed in-game, use a method similar to the following:

 ```java
 int year = floor(version / 25000)